Subtracting Mixed Fractions

 4. Finally, they verify that the answer from the model and the answer from the algorithm match.
 If it does, well they are done.
 If not, time to figure out the misconception and fix it!

-This freebie includes 10 problems for you and your students to work through.
-You also get a step by step instruction your students can glue into their math notebook to help them remember the steps.
+This free subtracting mixed numbers workbook includes 10 problems for you and your students to work through.
+You also get a step-by-step instruction your students can glue into their math notebooks to help them remember the steps.

-So whether you love teaching fractions or if you dread it, this resource is here to make your life a little easier.
-You’ve Got ThisSubtracting-Mixed-Numbers-Interactive-Notebook
+So whether you love teaching fractions or you dread it, this resource is here to make your life a little easier.

 Want to take a step back?
 Practice adding basic fractions with these fraction puzzles.